reuk/wayverb/docs_source/image_source.md

 visible from this triangle.
 Each unique path starting from a root node in the tree represents a possible image source contribution, which must be checked.
 This checking is carried out using the backtracking method explained above (item 4).
-A nice property of the tree structure is that it can be traversed using depth-first recursion, allowing the results of some intermediate calculations to be cached between ray paths, speeding up the calculation with only minimal memory overhead.
+The tree structure can be traversed using depth-first recursion, allowing the results of some intermediate calculations to be cached between ray paths, speeding up the calculation with only minimal memory overhead.
 This is similar to the approach mentioned in [@savioja_overview_2015].
 Also, because the tree is immutable, it can be shared between multiple worker threads, which independently check each branch for valid image sources.
 The nature of the recursive algorithm makes it a poor fit for an OpenCL implementation, so native (CPU) threads are used instead.

 Some paths in the tree may not actually produce valid image sources, and these paths are discarded (item 5).
 For paths which *do* contribute valid image